GHOST-sfg/Baseline_tool/README.md

 ---

-## Technology stack
+## Hackathon Project
-- HTML5 (semantic structure, SEO meta, Open Graph, JSON‑LD)
-- CSS3 (responsive layout, grid‑based results, animation hooks)
-- JavaScript (search, filtering, rendering, modal, notifications)
-- JSON dataset for feature compatibility
+- Built for the Baseline Tooling Hackathon to demonstrate how Baseline data can be integrated into developer tools to accelerate modern web feature adoption.

 ---

-## SEO and accessibility highlights
-- Descriptive titles, meta descriptions, canonical links, Open Graph tags, robots.txt
-- JSON‑LD `WebApplication` metadata on the Home page
-- Keyboard‑friendly UI elements and focusable buttons
-- Clear status labels and emojis to improve scannability
+## Future Roadmap
+- Real-time Baseline API integration
+- Browser extension for development workflows
+- IDE plugins (VS Code, WebStorm)
+- CI/CD integration for automated compatibility checks
+- Advanced filtering by browser, usage, and complexity

 ---

 ## Contributing
-Contributions are welcome!
-Ideas to improve:
+- We welcome contributions!
+Areas of interest:
-- Expand/refresh the dataset and add more precise version metadata
+- Expand feature database with more precise metadata
-- Persist deep links (URL query for search) for sharable results
+- Add deep linking with URL search parameters
-- Add service worker for offline dataset caching
+- Implement service worker for offline functionality
+- Enhance accessibility with screen reader optimization

 ---